mefranklin6/ExtronDatabaseConnector/README.md

             print("API Metrics is {}".format(API.EnableAPI_Metrics))

 ## Example: POST a 'system on' metric:
-Usage: call API.start_metric or API.stop_metric and pass the name of the metric as the only paramater
+Usage: call API.start_metric or API.stop_metric and pass the name of the metric as the only parameter
 - At some system-on function, add:

         API.start_metric("System On")
 - This will end up in your database as:
 -  - `|<processor name>|<current time in ISO format>|System On|Started`

 The paramater passed to API.start_metric can be any string under 255 characters.
-This string is sanatized before being sent to the database to prevent SQL Injection.
+This string is sanitized before being sent to the database to prevent SQL Injection.